 Single project in another language¶

 It is easy to set the Language of your project.
 On the project Admin page (or Import page), simply select your desired Language from the dropdown.
 This will tell Read the Docs that your project is in the language.
-The language will be represented in the URL for you project.
+The language will be represented in the URL for your project.

-a project that is in spanish will have a default URL of
+a project that is in Spanish will have a default URL of

 /es/latest/ instead of